dmerc12/BankingApp/README.md

 - Users can withdraw from accounts.
 - Users can transfer money between accounts
 - Users can view their accounts collectively.
-- Users can the transactions for their associated accounts
 - Users can update their current information.
 - Users can change their password.
 - Users can close their accounts.